sudheermuthyala/terraform-/09-terraform-modules/111-defining-child-module-/README.md

             - providers
             - depends_on
         - Accessing Module Output Values
-        - Tainting Resource with a
+        - Tainting Resource with a module